-Google penalizes unsecure websites (where HTTPS is missing)
+Google penalizes websites that aren't secure (where HTTPS is missing)

-Google has announced that starting with version 56 of their browser, Chrome will display a "Not Secure" in the address bar for websites which are not secured through HTTPS.
-At the same time, Microsoft Edge (the successor to Internet Explorer), as well as Firefox, are displaying information and warnings regarding the security of the connection.
+Chrome will display a "Not Secure" in the address bar for websites that are not secured using HTTPS starting with version 56 of the browser, according to Google.
+At the same time, both Microsoft Edge (the successor to Internet Explorer) and Firefox offer information and cautions about the connection's security.

-Thus, securing your website (especially if you're handling sensitive information like passwords, credit card details or personal data) has become a necessity!
-Also, Google has hinted that they will offer a small advantage to secure websites when it comes to ranking search results because it wants to encourage all website owners to switch from HTTP to HTTPS.
-The end goal is to safeguard all online information.
+As a result, securing your website (especially if you're dealing with sensitive data like passwords, credit card numbers, or personal information) has become a must!
+In addition, Google has stated that secure websites may receive a slight ranking boost in search results in order to encourage all website owners to transition from HTTP to HTTPS.
+The ultimate goal is to protect all online data.

-HTTP connections are simple text and can be read by any hacker who can "crack" the connection between his browser and your website.
-This is especially dangerous if it occurs in order or sign-up form where the client is entering sensitive data.
-By connecting through HTTPS, all communication is secured.
-This means that even if someone managed to access the connection, they would not be able to view or interpret the information passing between the client's browser and the website.
-Such a site will have https:// at the start of the address while the unsecured site will show http://
+Any hacker who can "crack" the connection between his browser and your website can read HTTP connections because they are just plain text.
+This is especially risky if the client is putting sensitive information into an order or sign-up form.
+All communication is secure when you connect using HTTPS.
+This means that even if someone were to get access to the connection, they would be unable to view or interpret the data transmitted between the client's browser and the website.
+The address of such a site will begin with https://, whereas the address of an unsecured site will begin with http://.

-More and more websites are adopting HTTPS in order to protect their clients from all dangers, especially since Google is about to add a red warning symbol drawing attention to the fact that the website is not secure if there’s no SSL certificate.
-We can assure you that very soon, clients will notice this, and sales will suffer on an insecure site.
+More and more websites are switching to HTTPS to protect their users from all threats, especially now that Google is planning to introduce a red warning icon to indicate that a website is not safe if it lacks an SSL certificate.
+We can tell you that clients will notice this very soon, and sales will decrease as a result of an unsafe site.

-The easiest way to avoid this is to purchase an SSL certificate which will remove any security worries.
+The most straightforward approach to avoid this is to get an SSL certificate, which will alleviate any security concerns.